The definitive guide to office space planning

 3. Plan out your office space

-Finally, you can begin to plan out your office space.
+Finally, you can begin to plan your office space.
 This should always start with the primary necessities, including your desk, a chair, storage, etc. Edit seating zones and use diagrams that reflect your business teams’ occupancy and collaboration needs.
-Leverage granular reporting on seating usability to react to current seating trends and preferences, then fast-track new seating arrangements by modifying seating zones.
+Use granular reporting on seating usability to react to current seating trends and preferences, then fast-track new seating arrangements by modifying seating zones.
 Go one step further and provide booking tools to your employees to simplify how you book desks and conference rooms, whether through touch-free options like desk detection sensors or intuitive sign-in pads for rooms.

-Do you still have questions about planning out your office space?
+Do you still have questions about planning your office space?
 The following three FAQs may help clear things up.

 Space management software for the modern workplace